kratocz/ansible-my-playbooks/README.md

 # ansible-my-playbooks
-The Ansible playbooks I use for my servers.
+The Ansible playbooks I use for my Linux servers and desktops.
 You can get inspired.

 Tip: Also ChatGPT can create or adjust a playbook for you very well.

 Clone this repository and see the usage below or just get inspired from my playbook(s):
 - [ubuntu-server.yml](roles/common/tasks/packages-debian.yml)

+## Supported OS
+- Debian based Linuxes
+- SUSE based Linuxes (including openSUSE)

 ## Usage
 1. Install `ansible`